-The Ascend VBR system is contraindicated for:
+The system is contraindicated for:

-- 1. Patients with bone resorption related disease (e.g., osteopenia), bone and/or joint disease, or deficient soft tissue at the wound site. - 2.
-Patients with infection, inflammation, fever, tumors, elevated white blood count, obesity, pregnancy, mental illness, and other medical conditions which would prohibit beneficial surgical outcome. - 3.
-Patients with allergy or intolerance to titanium or cobalt chrome. - 4.
-Patients resistant to following postoperative restrictions on movement especially in athletic and occupational activities. - 5.
-Reuse or multiple uses of the implant.
+- 1. Patients with osteopenia, bone absorption, bone and/or joint disease, deficient soft tissue at the wound site or probable metal and/or coating intolerance. - 2.
+Patients with infection, inflammation, fever, tumors, elevated white blood count, obesity, pregnancy, mental illness, and other medical conditions, which would prohibit beneficial surgical outcome. - 3.
+Spinal surgery cases that do not require bone grafting and/or spinal fusion. - 4.
+Patients resistant to following post-operative restrictions on movement especially in athletic and occupational activities. - 5.
+Use with components from other systems. - 6.
+Patients with allergy to PEEK or tantalum. - 7.
+Reuse or multiple uses.